 · An Active Principal or Quintessence of Elements.
 Sounds like a good way to rekindle the Big Bang.
 Who volunteers to survive another Big Bang?

 The key difference between Hell and this Earth is our opportunity to live well, die well and reincarnate better.
 Weapon management's crowning triumph would be to immortalize our richest tormentors’ senility.
-It would also be obscene vampirism, so as long as so many more went starving.
-Ditto, 120-year life spans for the rich while continental populations averaged a quarter of that.
+It would also be obscene vampirism so as long as so many more went starving.
+Ditto, 120-year lives for the rich while continental populations average a quarter of that life span.
 How could the rich even imagine themselves such evil?

 I would not criticize these hobbies, (extracted from Manly P. Hall’s encyclopedic The Secret Teachings of All Ages, The Philosophical Research Society, Inc., Los Angeles, 1977, pp. 154-55), if they did not steal so much irreplaceable time and talent from our foremost tasks: namely, rendering warfare illegal and restoring world peace.
 I’ll never get over the trivia people distract themselves with otherwise.